arthurcerveira/MTDD-Evaluation-Framework/README.md

 ### Setup

+The code is written in Python 3.11.6.
 To install the required packages, run the following command:

 ```bash
 $ pip install -r requirements.txt